aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 <a id="0x1_vesting_EVEC_EMPTY_FOR_MANY_FUNCTION"></a>

-Zero items were provided to a *_many function.
+Zero items were provided to a &#42;_many function.

 <pre><code>const EVEC_EMPTY_FOR_MANY_FUNCTION: u64 &#61; 16;<br/></code></pre>